Argo Lawu

 Argo Lawu is an executive and luxury class train that operated by Kereta Api Indonesia in Java.
-This train connecting between Gambir & Solo Balapan via Purwokerto & Yogyakarta.
+The train connecting between Gambir and Solo Balapan via Purwokerto and Yogyakarta.
 The train offer 1x daily each way (morning schedule from Surakarta (Solo Balapan) to Jakarta (Gambir), while night schedule from Jakarta Gambir to Surakarta (Solo Balapan) around 571 kilometers (354 mil) in 6 hours 55 minutes.

 This train was rolling with the Argo Dwipangga at the same route but difference their schedule like to Gambir at night schedule while morning schedule to Solo Balapan since 2010.
 This train as the oldest Argo that still operating after the Argo Gede was ceased on 27 April 2010.

 Etymology

 The word Argo (Javanese for mountain) is a brand name of superior executive train services by PT Kereta Api Indonesia.
 The word of Lawu is derived from Mount Lawu located in Karanganyar Regency, Central Java.

 History

 Introduction of the Argo Lawu (1996 - 2002)

-The Argo Lawu was launched on 21 September 1996 with the additional brand "JSO-751" which means "Jakarta–Solo traveled for 7 hours on the 51st anniversary of the independence of RI".
-At the beginning of its launch, this train operated using a train set made by PT INKA in 1996 which had the characteristics of using air conditioning with a trapezoidal external unit, lower glass position, and a higher train size.
-At the same time, this train was also pulled by CC203, the same as other Argo trains.
-This train set was the result of intensive health care—including replacing the bogie with a K8 (NT-60) bogie—from the economy class trains of the 1950s.
+The Argo Lawu was launched on 21 September 1996 with the additional brand "JSO-751" which means "Jakarta–Solo for 7 hours travel on the 51st anniversary of the independence of RI" - a fitting conclusion to the 51st Indonesian Independence Day celebrations and the 51st anniversary of Kereta Api Indonesia.
+At the onset, this intercity train operated using a train set manufactured that same year by INKA Ltd JSC which had the characteristics of using air conditioning with a trapezoidal external unit, lower glass position, and a higher train size.
+At the same time, this train was also pulled by CC203, the same as other Argoclassed trains.
+This train set was the result of intensive health care—including replacing the bogie with a K8 (NT-60) bogie—from the economy class coaches of the 1950s.
 The Argo Lawu train is the third Argo class train to be launched, after the Argo Bromo JS950 train and the Argo Gede JB250.